Go to the Students section

-We will look at the powerful features in SPSS to create tables and charts of your data customised to your requirements to explore your research data and also to convey your message to your audience.
-We will look at how you can analyse data in different ways to reveal patterns that can help answer your research questions.
-Descriptive statistics and statistical analysis including correlation and tests of nominal variable association.
+We will look at powerful descriptive statistics features in SPSS to create tables and charts customised to your requirements to explore your research data and also to convey your message to your audience.
+We will look at how you can analyse data in different ways to reveal patterns that can help answer your research questions, including correlation and tests of nominal variable association.
 Download all course material from SPSS Moodle course (Moodle login and self-enrol required)